shreyashukla01/HinglishVinglish/README.md

 ### Data Cleaning
 Our data cleaning approach entails:

-- **Identification of Language Components:** For Hindi-English code-mixed data, we adopt a nuanced strategy that retains essential elements like "matra" or "diacritic marks" and sentence-concluding symbols like ‘।’ for accurate tokenization.
+- **Identification of Language Components:** For Hindi-English code-mixed data, we adopt a strategy that retains essential elements like "matra" or "diacritic marks" and sentence-concluding symbols like ‘।’ for accurate tokenization.

 - **Removal of Noise and Irrelevant Characters:** We eliminate URLs, mentions, hashtags, smileys, emoticons, digits, and certain symbols like ‘-’, ‘(‘, ‘)’, ‘\n’.
-Pivotal punctuation marks such as ‘.’, ‘?’, or ‘।’ are retained, while multiple occurrences of characters are replaced with a single instance, ensuring a cleaner dataset for analysis.
+Important punctuation marks such as ‘.’, ‘?’, or ‘।’ are retained, while multiple occurrences of characters are replaced with a single instance, ensuring a cleaner dataset for analysis.

 ### Ablation Study